nagasudhirpulla/taming_python/blog/skills/keycloak_password_otp.md

 * The one time code can be entered using the authenticator app by adding a new account in the Authenticator app as shown below

 ![keycloak_microsoft_authenticator_steps.png](https://github.com/nagasudhirpulla/taming_python/blob/master/blog/skills/assets/img/keycloak_microsoft_authenticator_steps.png?raw=true)
-* After setting up the Two factor authentication using an Authenticator app (like Microsoft Authenticator), the user will be asked for an OTP after logging in as shown below
+* After completing the Two factor authentication setup with an Authenticator app, the user will be asked for an OTP to login as shown below

  ![keycloak_login_otp.png](https://github.com/nagasudhirpulla/taming_python/blob/master/blog/skills/assets/img/keycloak_login_otp.png?raw=true)